Close

 Throughout the field of Plastic Surgery, the ‘Belt Lipectomy’ procedure may also be referred to as a ‘Total Body Lift’, ‘Lower Body Lift’ or a ‘Lower Truncoplasty’.
 Ultimately, the name is not that important, but the explanation by your surgeon as to what their plan entails is far more important.

-• TOTAL BODY LIFT – this is the name often used by Dr Dona to describe a buttock lift combined with a tummy tuck.
-However, the type of Tummy Tuck performed can vary from a standard tummy tuck to a more advanced form such as an Open Book Tummy Tuck (Abdominoplasty).
+• TOTAL BODY LIFT – this is the name often used by Dr Dona to describe a Buttock Lift combined with a Tummy Tuck (Abdominoplasty).
+However, the type of Tummy Tuck (Abdominoplasty) performed can vary from a standard Tummy Tuck to a more involved form such as an Open Book Tummy Tuck (Abdominoplasty).

-• LOWER BODY LIFT – this is another widely used name for a belt lipectomy.
+• LOWER BODY LIFT – this is another widely used name for a Belt Lipectomy.
 It is easy to understand given the Upper Body Lift procedure also exists.
-However, some may consider that a lower body lift has a greater emphasis on lifting the outer thighs rather than contouring the buttocks, waistline and abdominal wall.
+However, some may consider that a lower body lift has a greater emphasis on lifting the outer thighs rather than the buttocks, waistline and abdominal wall.

 • LOWER TRUNCOPLASTY – this is another term which can be used but far less often as it is more difficult for the non-medical person to relate to.